mnestorov/custom-multisite-cookie-manager/README.md

 - Navigate to the "Cookie Usage Reports" submenu under "Cookie Settings".
 - View the table showing the usage of each cookie across the network.

+### Clear the Cookies from DB

+- When you visit "Cookie Usage Reports" admin page, you'll see a "Clear Cookies" button above the table.
+Pressing this button will clear the cookies with the unique cookie name from the database.

 ## Functions

 ### mn_get_unique_cookie_name()